 However, it made up for this by offering slightly more wiggle room with overclocking.
 Running a rough and ready OC, I was able to overclock the card’s clock speed to 2480MHz, marking a 12% improvement on base speeds.
 Interestingly, I was only able to boost the memory speeds by 1-2%, although this is likely down to pre-release drivers.
 I’ll update this review once I’ve taken a second stab with the final consumer release.

 The RX 6800 card also runs fairly hot.
 Stress testing the unit in Time Spy Extreme, the RX 6800 ran at an average of 85ºC.
 AMD claims that this isn’t an issue as a result of the card’s thermal design, and it focus on checking maximum temperatures using its “junction” rather than traditional die temperature monitoring.
 Junction temperature is an alternative way to measure and manage heat developed; it reportedly lets the card operate at a safe maximum temperature of 110ºC.

-However, the lack of a DLSS alternative and slower FPS counts in general means that, for now at least, the Nvidia cards have a lead when it comes to ray tracing performance.
+The lack of a DLSS alternative and slower FPS counts in general means Nvidia cards currently have a lead when it comes to ray tracing performance.

 - You want the most affordable 4K GPU

 The Nvidia RTX 3070 is actually more affordable, despite having a very similar gaming performance.
 If you want to save as much money as possible then we suggest checking it out instead.